pine-vm/pine/readme.md

 # Elm Full-Stack

-Elm-fullstack simplifies building full-stack web apps using the [Elm programming language](https://elm-lang.org).
+Elm Fullstack simplifies building full-stack web apps using the [Elm programming language](https://elm-lang.org).

 The framework supports:

-+ Building a web-server around a backend app modeled using the Elm-programming language.
++ Building a web-server around a backend app modeled using the Elm programming language.
 + Sharing Elm modules with common functions and types between frontend and backend implementations.
-+ Using the Elm-architecture on the backend by providing automatic persistence, replication, and migrations.
++ Using the Elm Architecture on the backend by providing automatic persistence, replication, and migrations.
 + Automating the generation of functions to serialize and deserialize Elm values.

 ## Getting Started